 How to update the firmware of ZigBee devices using Home Assistant

-If your Home Assistant system uses ZHA (ZigBee Home Automation) this is how you do it.
+If your Home Assistant system uses ZHA (ZigBee Home Automation), and you obtained a firmware file for a device, this is how you push it to your device.

 Configuration